Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

 - When creating a custom audience, you need to title your audience, then add conditions and specify any additional audience settings.
 These conditions determine which users should be included in an audience, how long a user remains an audience member and what happens when a user becomes an audience member.

-Google’s reference audiences include a portion of the configuration already, including conditions and a title, but you have the freedom to customize these as you wish, as well as add additional audience settings.
+Google’s reference audiences include a portion of the configuration already, including conditions and a title, but you have the freedom to customise these as you wish, as well as add additional audience settings.

 Configure a Custom Alert